hraberg/enumerable/README.markdown

 The call to the method marked with [@NewLambda](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/annotation/NewLambda.java) will be replaced with the creation of a new anonymous instance at runtime, as seen in the beginning of this document.

+Alternatively, you can create an instance of any single abstract method interface or class like this:

+    @LambdaParameter
+    static ActionEvent event;

+    // ...

+    ActionListener a = delegate(event, out.printf(event + "\n"));

+This approach works best for functions which always take the same non generic type, like `ActionEvent` here.

 ### Unused

-Note that the first parameter in the example above is marked as [Unused](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/annotation/Unused.java), this is required for functions that take no arguments to identifiy the start of the lambda.
+Note that the first parameter in the example above is marked as [Unused](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/annotation/Unused.java), this is required for functions that take no arguments to identify the start of the lambda.

 ### Default Parameter Values